vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 237
-4. How many logs of firewood per day (whose parameters are speci- fied in Problem 3) would you need to burn to provide 5,000 W of heating to a house?
+4. How many logs of firewood per day (whose parameters are specified in Problem 3) would you need to burn to provide 5,000 W of heating to a house?
 5. Replicate the conclusion of Box 14.3 by assuming one-quarter of the 2 trillion tons (5 x $10^{14}$ kg) of mass is combustible at 4kcal/g.
 How long-in years would this amount of energy last if burning at 18 TW?
 6. Given the energy densities of ethanol vs. octane (gasoline), how many liters of ethanol does it take to replace one liter of gasoline, if the densities are 789 g/L for ethanol and 703 g/L for octane?
 7. If 50 kJ of energy are spent to extract 1 MJ of energy content in the